pivoteur/biz/README.md

 ... which is due in thanks to a generous grant from [Wagyu games](https://www.wagyu.io/).

+The pivot pools pay-out pivot arbitrage-gains to the investor (the you), its corresponding echo pool, to the treasury, and back to itself.

+With each pivot, the pivot pool grows the protocol.
+All of it.

+The pivot pool starts empty.

 ### 2. The Echo Pools

 ![The BTC+ETH echo pool](imgs/components/01b-echo-pool.png)